romshark/gqlhash/README.md

 Generates hashes from GraphQL
 [executable documents](https://spec.graphql.org/October2021/#sec-Executable-Definitions)
-without taking formatting into account to allow fast and robust comparisons.
+without taking formatting and comments into account to allow fast and robust comparisons.

 The following two documents will generate the same SHA1 hash: